anyoptional/smart-json/README.md

 ```

 ## Thanks
-`smart_json` is full inspired by [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSO), thanks to that great project.
+`smart_json` is fully inspired by [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSO), thanks to that great project.